thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/script-calculated-field.md

 To configure calculated field, you must add at least one argument.

-Click the **Add argument** and configure the following:
+Click **Add argument** and configure the following:

 <b><font size="3">Entity type</font></b>
-Defines the data source:
+Defines the data source that will be used in calculations:
 - **Current entity**: refers to the same entity where the calculated field is applied.
   If the calculated field is created at the **Asset Profile** or **Device Profile** level, the calculation will be executed for each entity associated with that profile.
 - Another **Device** or **Asset**: references a different device or asset for data processing.